DanyelleAngelo/GCX/Readme.md

 <br>

-> Note: The queries_file format is the same for both GC* and GCX extractions.
-The each lines contain two numbers, which define the intervals, separated by a blank space.
+> > Note: The queries_file format is the same for both GC* and GCX extractions.
+The first line of the queries_file consists of two numbers.
+The first number represents the number of intervals, and the second number indicates the size of these intervals.
+The subsequent lines contain two numbers, which define the intervals, separated by a blank space.

 ## 🧪 Experiments